Farzana-Bashar/NGINX-layer-7-load-balancing-demo-in-AWS/README.md

 <kbd> <img width="800" alt="13-ec2" src="https://user-images.githubusercontent.com/76453366/118483831-52cab500-b738-11eb-9f1c-a06a453a54a7.png"> </kbd>

 ####  Step 4: Add Storage
-window, leave the defaults unchanged.
-Click the
+leave the defaults unchanged.
+Click the **Next: Add Tags** button.
-#### Next: Add Tags  button.

 <kbd> <img width="800" alt="14-ec2" src="https://user-images.githubusercontent.com/76453366/118483891-64ac5800-b738-11eb-932d-d6d9d0829c83.png"> </kbd>

 ####  Step 5: Add Tags
-window, click the
-#### Add Tag
-button.
-Type Name in the Key field, and in the Value field type the instance name (the screenshot shows the result).
+click the **Add Tag** button.
+Type Name in the **Key** field, and in the **Value** field type the instance name (the screenshot shows the result).

 <kbd> <img width="800" alt="15-ec2" src="https://user-images.githubusercontent.com/76453366/118483925-72fa7400-b738-11eb-922b-1830c19f4398.png"> </kbd>

 #### Step 6: Configure Security Group
-window, select or enter the following values in the indicated fields:
+select or enter the following values in the indicated fields:

 #### Assign a security group –
-If you are setting up a deployment with multiple instances, and this is the first instance you are creating, select
-#### Create a new security group.
-For subsequent instances, select
-#### Select an existing security group
-instead (it makes sense for all instances in a deployment to use the same security group).
+If you are setting up a deployment with multiple instances, and this is the first instance you are creating, select **Create a new security group** For subsequent instances, select **Select an existing security group** instead (it makes sense for all instances in a deployment to use the same security group).

 Here I use an existing security group, though it would be better if create a new security group.